slowernews/wisdom-tldr/README.md

 ###On communication

 Management is about communication.<br>
-Being a boss to be equal parts manager and psychotherapist.
+Being a boss requires to be equal parts manager and psychotherapist.

 > *'Instead of generalizing and saying «management is useless» it's more correct to say «bad management is counterproductive».'*